 Nowadays, it is totally up to the bride who gives them away.
 It can be a special moment to share with your dad, but you’ve got to feel comfortable.
 If it’s better suited to your family, perhaps your mum or sibling could give you away.

-The bride stands to the left of the groom during the wedding ceremony so that the groom can protect her with his left arm and use his sword with the right.
+The bride stands to the left of the groom during a traditional Christian wedding ceremony so that the groom can protect her with his left arm and use his sword with the right.

 Traditionally, the groom would need to fight anyone who was trying to steal his wife – mostly members of her own family, since it was common for them to think she’d be “stolen”.

-Why do we Wear the Ring on the Fourth Finger of the Left Hand?
+8. Why Do We Wear the Ring on the Fourth Finger of the Left Hand?

 Many believe the tradition began with the Romans, who thought a vein ran straight from the fourth finger on the left hand to the heart.
 Others believe it began simply because the left hand is generally least used and so a more practical choice for adornment.